On Dvoretzky's theorem for subspaces of $L_p$: Background material and auxiliary results

 \end{theorem}

-Here we prove a generalization of this inequality in the context of Gaussian processes generated by the action of a random matrix with i.i.d standard gaussian entries on a fixed vector in $S^{n-1}$:
+Here we prove a generalization of this inequality in the context of Gaussian processes generated by the action of a random matrix with i.i.d standard Gaussian entries on a fixed vector in $S^{n-1}$.
+The next inequality was stated in \cite{PVZ} without a proof.
+Below we give the details for reader's convenience.